Pat Paulsen: Early life and education

 Paulsen was born July 6, 1927, in South Bend, Washington, a small fishing town in Pacific County.
 He was the son of Beulah Inez (née Fadden) and Norman Inge Paulsen, a Norwegian immigrant who worked for the Coast Guard.
 The family moved to California when he was 10, where he graduated from Tamalpais High School in Mill Valley in May 1945.

-Paulsen joined the Marine Corps after high school, when World War II was still being waged, but it ended before he was shipped overseas.
+Paulsen joined the U.S. Marine Corps after high school, when World War II was still being waged, but it ended before he was shipped overseas.
 However, he did experience overseas duty, including guarding captured Japanese soldiers during their repatriation.
 He returned home after the war and worked as a posting clerk, a truck driver, a hod carrier, a Fuller Brush salesman, and a gypsum miner.
 Later, he was employed as a photostat operator for several years.
 He attended San Francisco City College, then joined an acting group called "The Ric-y-tic Players," and he formed a comedy trio that included his brother Lorin.

 Career in comedy

 Paulsen developed a solo act, appearing as a comedic guitarist in various clubs on the West Coast and in New York City.
 He met the Smothers Brothers during an appearance in San Francisco.
 The Smothers Brothers Comedy Hour premiered in 1967, and Paulsen said that he was hired because he sold them inexpensive songs and would run errands.
 At first, he was cast as their editorialist, but his deadpan, double-talk comments on the issues of the day propelled him into the national spotlight.
 His work on The Smothers Brothers' Comedy Hour earned him an Emmy Award in 1968.

 Paulsen made a guest appearance on The Monkees in the 1968 episode "Monkees Watch Their Feet", playing the Secretary of National Defense.
 He also made many appearances on The Tonight Show Starring Johnny Carson.
 In 1968, he appeared as timid Federal Agent Bosley Cranston in "The Night of the Camera" in Season 4 of The Wild Wild West.
-During the inaugural season of Sesame Street in 1969–1970, he appeared in a series of comic skits.
+During the first season of Sesame Street in 1969–1970, he appeared in a series of comic skits.
 He was featured in the 1970 Get Smart episode "The Mess of Adrian Listenger".
 Early in 1970, he headlined his own series Pat Paulsen's Half a Comedy Hour, which ran 13 weeks on ABC.
 Guests on the first show were former Vice President Hubert Humphrey and an animated Daffy Duck, whom Paulsen interviewed.